mminer/mminer.github.com/_posts/2015-01-25-docker-dev-environment-for-web-app.md

 The scenario: you're building a web app and want to hop on the Docker train (mixing metaphors like a champ), but fitting this hot new container tech into your development workflow has you flummoxed.
 Your dev environment should mirror production's as closely as possible, so running your app from a Docker container in both is a smart choice.
 Unfortunately, at least at first glance, this sacrifices the convenience of running the app from your local file system.

-The good news is that with some initial setup, and not much at that, you can rock a dev environment almost identical to production without losing niceties like auto-reload and isolation from your host system.
+The good news is that with some initial setup, and not much at that, you can rock a dev environment identical to production without losing niceties like auto-reload and isolation from your host system.

 In this tutorial we build a [Flask](http://flask.pocoo.org) web app using [Gunicorn](http://gunicorn.org) as our HTTP server.
 This makes these instructions a tad Python-centric, but the main ideas (and there's only a few of them, no biggie) are applicable to other languages and frameworks.